The Rainforest Alliance (“Rainforest Alliance”, “we”, “us” and “our”) places a high priority on protecting your privacy.

 - Ask us to erase your personal data or delete it

-If you withdraw your consent, we will discontinue the processing of your information upon receipt of your withdrawal.
+If you withdraw your consent, we will discontinue the processing of your personal information upon receipt of your withdrawal.
 However, any processing performed prior to your withdrawal remains a legitimate processing based on a valid consent at the time.
 We will not be under the obligation to reverse the processing.
+Please also note that withdrawing consent or choosing to delete some types of personal information may prevent us from providing services or programs to you or responding to your queries.
+In order to better protect you and safeguard your personal information, we may take steps to verify your identity before granting access or making changes to your information.

 How to Contact Us